RavetcoFX/mint_todo/README.md

 	*(Nemo) Bug with close tab & search

-	*Make more applications use pkexec instead of gksu

-	*User Manual?

-	*Include Solaar, Netfilx in import

-	*Guest accounts

-	*Hide totem sidebar by default

-	*(Cinnamon)Printscreen should launch something like in mate
+	*(Cinnamon)Printscreen should launch something like in mate and ubuntu

-	*Disable mounted drives on desktop by default

 	*Add logout sound to cinnamon sounds